AdobeDocs/certification.en/help/certifications/overview.md

 Whether you're a seasoned expert or just starting out, our certification program can help you unlock your professional potential and take your career to the next level.

-With our credentials, you can:

-* Gain a competitive edge
-* Increase your salary
-* Demonstrate your ability to meet complex challenges
-* Access to a variety of benefits, including career growth opportunities
-* Gain access to additional education
-* Increase in credibility and improve your reputation
-* Gain recognition from your employer
-* Discover the confidence to take on new challenges

-Our certification program is designed for professionals in a variety of fields, including developers, business practitioners, and architects.
-With many different certification paths to choose from, you can showcase your proficiency and expertise within the Adobe Experience Cloud and impress clients and employers alike.

-So why wait?
-Take the first step towards unlocking your professional potential and explore our certification paths today!

 ## Why get certified?

 Getting an Adobe Experience Cloud certification can be beneficial for several reasons: